Azure/generator-azure-iot-edge-module/README.md

 ### Build docker image for your module

-Navigate to the module directory we just created, you could build the module in any architecture as you want, let's take *windows-x64* for example:
+Navigate to the module directory we just created, you could build the module in any architecture as you want, let's take *linux-x64* for example:

 ```
-robocopy ./ ./out/windows-x64/ /NODCOPY
+robocopy ./ ./out/linux-x64/ /NODCOPY
-copy .\Docker\windows-x64\Dockerfile .\out\windows-x64\
+copy .\Docker\linux-x64\Dockerfile .\out\linux-x64\
-docker build -t localhost:5000/<lower_case_module_name>:latest .\out\windows-x64\
+docker build -t localhost:5000/<lower_case_image_name>:latest .\out\linux-x64\
 ```

 ### Push the image to local registry

 ```
-docker push localhost:5000/<lower_case_module_name>
+docker push localhost:5000/<lower_case_image_name>
 ```

 ### Deploy the module

 Deployment is accomplished using the edge cli tool.
-This tool uses Azure IoT Hub to send deployment information to the edge device.
-Run the following command

 ```
 edge-explorer edge deployment create -m <path to deployment file> -d <edge device ID>